 Similar to thermoplastics, liquid silicone rubber comes in a variety of types and grades.
 Depending on the application, customers can choose from a material with a rubbery or slippery feel and from a range of hardness.

 General purpose Liquid Silicone Rubber does not have a high amount of silica, which makes it appropriate for the fabrication of parts that require only the minimal physical properties.
 Mixing additives and other fillers can make LSR suitable for applications that need to endure higher temperatures or fluid atmospheres.
 The invention of self-adhesive LSR provides the material required for over-molding applications.

-The perfect, precision LSR part begins with the mold.
-Building the mold entails a combination of CNC milling and CNC electrical-discharge machining.
+The perfect, precision LSR part begins with the tooling.
+Building the mold entails a combination of CNC milling and EDM (electrical-discharge machining).
 It takes time and a great deal of accuracy to build high-temperature LSR mold capable of holding up to the LSR molding process, with three main challenges: